How struggles with mental health and addictions can help us be the church

 The church has a problem.
 Often, even when someone is honest about their struggles, they still may not receive the support they expect from the church.

-This will shift how we care for those who suffer among us.
+This will take a shift in how we care for those who suffer among us.
 It’ll require a change in how we conceive human brokenness and flourishing.
 We’ll need to allow Christian leaders to be open and transparent.
 The wounded healer can assist the wounded and understand healing.
-If any group should understand what it means to be human, forgiving, and healing, surely it is the church.
+If any group should understand what it means to be human and forgiven and healing, surely it is the church.

 My Own Struggles with Depression